SiyungCho/seroflow/docs/transformations/date.md

 # Date Transformations Documentation

 This module implements transformation classes for converting columns in a DataFrame to datetime format.
-Each transformation class extends the base `Transformation` class and operates on a specified DataFrame stored in the Pypeline context.
+Each transformation class extends the base `Transformation` class and operates on a specified DataFrame stored in the `Pipeline` context.
 The available transformations are:

 - **ConvertToDateTime**: Converts a specified column to pandas datetime format, with optional format parsing.